11x vs AiSDR vs Artisan: Fully Autonomous AI SDR Replacement Comparison 2026

 | Artisan | $250-$600/month (Intern to Employee tier) (estimated) | Annual, quote-based | Contact sales |

-11x shows 70-80% customer churn within three months, suggesting significant delivery gaps versus expectations.
+Reported early retention concerns suggest platform-fit risk for 11x, suggesting expectation gaps between marketing promises and delivered results.
 Artisan faces LinkedIn Terms of Service risks after the platform restricted automation in early 2026, requiring manual oversight on complex replies.
 AiSDR risks reputational damage from wrong tone or messages without human checkpoints, though quality decay is preventable with proper targeting and guardrails.

-The churn data for 11x is stark: 70-80% of customers leave within three months, 50-70% churn within 12 months across AI SDR tools broadly, and retention beyond 12 months remains a category-wide challenge.
+The churn data for 11x is stark: industry observers report high early churn rates, notable category churn across AI SDR tools broadly, and retention beyond 12 months remains a category-wide challenge.
 This signals a category-wide maturity problem, but 11x's rigidity around workflows and limited handling of complex objections compounds the issue.

-Artisan's LinkedIn automation hit a wall in early 2026 when LinkedIn restricted automated outreach, creating compliance exposure for teams heavily reliant on LinkedIn prospecting.
+Artisan's LinkedIn automation hit a wall in early 2026 when LinkedIn reportedly tightened automated outreach restrictions, creating compliance exposure for teams heavily reliant on LinkedIn prospecting.
 Ava requires ongoing manual refinement and monitoring, particularly for complex replies.
 The tool consolidates multi-channel outreach effectively, but the LinkedIn ToS risk means teams should weight their channel mix toward email-first strategies.

-AiSDR's failure modes center on setup quality.
+AiSDR's risks center on setup quality.
 Without proper targeting and tone guardrails, the tool can produce generic messaging that damages sender reputation.
-The platform is "not for scaling—basic for testing only" according to third-party analysis, suggesting it's better suited for boutique campaigns than enterprise-scale outbound.
+Third-party reviewers have noted the platform may be better suited for testing than high-volume scaling, suggesting it's better suited for boutique campaigns than enterprise-scale outbound.
 Human checkpoints prevent uncontrolled outreach, but this adds operational overhead.

-- Artisan: LinkedIn automation banned early 2026; requires manual oversight on complex replies
+- Artisan: LinkedIn automation restrictions reportedly tightened in early 2026; requires manual oversight on complex replies

 - AiSDR: Reputational damage from poor tone/targeting without guardrails; requires human checkpoints